deltadbu/UCAS_algorithm_course/index.md

 ## Topics:

 We will cover the following topics if time permits:
-   - Problem hardness, NP-completeness;
-   - Algorithm analysis techniques, including worst-case and average-case, amortized, randomization, and competitive;
+   - AI-aided algorithm design, including AlphaDev, AlphaTensor, FunSearch, and our own AIA series;
+   - Training LLM to design algorithms;
    - Basic algorithm techniques, including greedy, iteration, divide-and-conquer, dynamic programming, network flow, linear programming;
    - Algorithm techniques for hard problems, including approximation algorithms, local search, primal-dual algorithms, linear programming;
-   - Randomized algorithms: basic techniques from discrete probability, and applications to optimization.
+   - Randomized algorithms: basic techniques from discrete probability, and applications to optimization;
+   - Algorithm analysis techniques, including worst-case and average-case, amortized, randomization, and competitive;
-   - Specific problems from computational biology and Bioinformatics (if time permits).
+   - Specific problems from computational biology and Bioinformatics (if time permits);
+   - Problem hardness, NP-completeness.

 ## Grading policies

-   5 assignments and final examination.
+   4 or 5 assignments and final examination.

 ## Weekly Schedule
 The week number is an active link -- each week has its own page that includes required reading, recommended reading, assignment (if any), teaching assistants, etc. Topics for weeks beyond the current and next are always tentative.